 10) Separate your business and personal affairs.

 You may not need to separate your business and personal activities immediately but at some point.
 It will make your life easier and operations more efficient.
-For example, you could open a business bank or PayPal account.
-For correspondence, create a business email address for yourself and a general one like info or sales[at]yoursite.com.
-Perhaps you’ll create social media accounts/pages specifically for your store (as per your marketing plan).
+For example, you could open a business bank or PayPal account for your store.
+For correspondence, create a business email address for yourself and a general one like info or email@example.com.
+You could create social media accounts/pages specifically for your store (as per your marketing plan).

 Another step you can take is to get a business address that will differ from your home address.
 You might also want mail handling services or to create a virtual business.
 Earth Class Mail and Regus are excellent options.
 Delivery companies and local post offices will have facilities to support you as well.

 If you need or want to work outside of your home, Regus and WeWork offer co-working spaces that feature collaborative, community-based environments.
 They have hundreds of locations globally.
 Coffee shops and libraries can work too.